HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 ## Advanced usage

-You can also click on the **Advanced options** button at the button and a new section will be shown:
+You can also click on the **Advanced options** button at the bottom to display a new section:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/ADVANCED.png"
      alt="Advanced options"
      width="40%"
      height="40%" />

-By chosing this options, the **default notebooks** section will be disabled, not taking into account the information you provide there.
+When you choose this option, the **default notebooks** section will be disabled and will not consider the information you provide there.
 The rest of the arguments you provided will remain intact.
-In these advanced options we will be able to give paths to local files like the `configuration.yaml`, `notebook.ipynb` and `requirements.txt`.
+In these advanced options, you can provide paths to local files like the `configuration.yaml`, `notebook.ipynb`, and `requirements.txt`.

 ## Select a local `configuration.yaml`:

-On the **Path to the configuration.yaml** section you can directly paste the path to the file or click on the **Select** button.
+In the **Path to the configuration.yaml** section, you can either paste the path to the file directly or click on the **Select** button.

-You need to select the path to the configuration.yaml file you want to use (be sure that follows the [defined structure](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/FORMAT.md)).
-By cliking **Select** button, a window with your file system will open:
+You need to select the path to the configuration.yaml file you want to use (make sure it follows the [defined structure](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/FORMAT.md)).
+Clicking the **Select** button will open a window displaying your file system:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/CONFIG.png"
      alt="Select the local configuration"
      width="60%"
      height="60%" />

-Once selected, the window would look like this:
+After selecting the file, the window should look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/CONFIG_RESULT.png"
      alt="Select the local configuration result"